Essex and Kent Scottish

 The Essex and Kent Scottish is a Primary Reserve infantry regiment of the Canadian Army.

 The regiment was formed in 1954 by the amalgamation of The Essex Scottish Regiment and The Kent Regiment.

-Its colonel-in-chief is Prince Michael of Kent.
-The current commanding officer is Lieutenant-Colonel Gord Prentice (from Sep 2019).
-The regimental sergeant major is CWO Jeremy Clark.
+Its Colonel-in-Chief is Prince Michael of Kent.
+The current commanding officer is Lieutenant-Colonel Christopher van den Berg (from 27 Sep 2025).
+The regimental sergeant major is CWO Jeremy Barnwell.

 There are two standing platoons within the regiment: 1 Platoon based in Windsor, Ontario; and 2 Platoon, based in Chatham-Kent, Ontario.

 Lineage

 The Essex Scottish Regiment

-On June 12, 1885, The Essex Scottish Regiment was created as a part of the Canadian militia, then named The 21st Essex Battalion of Infantry.
+On June 12, 1885, The Essex Scottish Regiment was created as a part of the Canadian militia, then named the 21st Essex Battalion of Infantry.
 It would be composed of five infantry companies, which were formed between the years 1860 and 1885 in Essex County.
-Major John Richardson of Leamington Ontario was the first commanding officers of this regiment.
-It is from this date that the unbroken lineage of Essex and Kent Scottish Regiment begins.
+Major John Richardson of Leamington Ontario was the first commanding officer of this regiment.
+It is from this date that the unbroken lineage of the Essex and Kent Scottish Regiment begins.

-Throughout the next few decades the name of this regiment would change several times.
-On 4 February 1887 the regiment was renamed the 21st battalion Essex Fusiliers.
-Three years later the name was changed again to the 21st Regiment Essex Fusiliers on 8 May 1900.
-The final name for this regiment would be the Essex Scottish regiment which took effect 15 July 1927.
+Over the following decades, the name of this regiment changed several times.
+On 4 February 1887 it was renamed the 21st battalion Essex Fusiliers.
+On 8 May 1900, the name was changed again to the 21st Regiment Essex Fusiliers.
+The final name for this regiment was the Essex Scottish Regiment, which took effect on 15 July 1927.

-Prior to the First World War the regiment as a whole did not see combat.
-Although it did not see any real action they trained very hard to go to war during the Louis Riel rebellion in 1885, and also sent several troops to Africa during the Boer war in 1900.
-Over 100 troops from the 21st Battalion Essex Fusiliers volunteered to serve in Africa only 16 positions were given to the regiment.
-This small group of men were to serve with the 2nd Special Service Battalion of the Royal Canadian Regiment of Infantry.
-Of the sixteen men sent to Africa two did not return.
+Before the First World War, the regiment did not see combat as a whole.
+Although it did not see any real action, it trained hard to go to war during the North-West Rebellion led by Louis Riel in 1885, and in 1900 during the Second Boer War it also sent men to South Africa.
+Over 100 men of the 21st Battalion Essex Fusiliers volunteered to serve there, but only 16 positions were given to the regiment.
+This small group of men was to serve with the 2nd Special Service Battalion of the Royal Canadian Regiment of Infantry.
+Of the sixteen men sent to Africa, two did not return.

 The Kent Regiment

-The regiment in Kent County was known as the 24th Kent Regiment, prior to 1901 this regiment had been created and disbanded several times.
-It was not until 1 January 1901 with the increasing number of troops being sent to Africa to fight in the Boer War that the regiment was created permanently, with its headquarters in Chatham, Ontario.
-They had seven men fight in the Boer War and one did not return.
+The regiment in Kent County was known as the 24th Kent Regiment.
+Prior to 1901, this regiment had been created and disbanded several times.
+It was not until 1 January 1901, with the increasing number of troops being sent to South Africa to fight in the Second Boer War, that the regiment was created permanently, with its headquarters in Chatham, Ontario.
+Seven of its men went to fight in the Boer War, of whom one did not return.
 Like the Essex Fusiliers, the Kent Regiment was also renamed several times.
-In December 1936, the regiment was re-designated as The Kent Regiment (MG), which meant it was now a machine gun regiment not a light infantry regiment.
-Eventually it was named The Kent Regiment on 1 April 1941.
+In December 1936, it was re-designated as the Kent Regiment (MG), which meant it was now a machine gun regiment, and not a light infantry regiment.
+Eventually, it was renamed as The Kent Regiment on 1 April 1941.